-Natural enemies identified consists of transverse ladybird beetle (Coccinella transversalis), 2 species of ladybird beetle (Micrapis discolor and Menochilus sexmaculatus), lynx spider (Oxyopes spp..) and braconid wasp (Apanteles spp.).
-These results obtained were in conformity with the findings of Hradil et al.(2013) who reported presence of coccinellid beetles in apple orchards.
-Similar findings for natural enemies were also reported by Biswas et al.(2020), who recorded ladybird beetle, coccinellid beetle and braconid wasp (Cotesia congregata ) in apple orchards of Meghalaya and Khursheed et al.(2021) who reported coccinellid beetles in the apple orchards of Kashmir valley.
-Pollinators collected were 2 species of honey bee i.e, Apis cerana and Apis dorsata and the findings were in conformity with the results obtained by Raj et al.(2012) and Biswas et al.(2020) who reported honey bee as major insect pollinator visiting apple flowers frequently.
+Natural enemies identified consist of the transverse ladybird beetle (Coccinella transversalis), 2 species of ladybird beetle (Micrapis discolor and Menochilus sexmaculatus), lynx spider (Oxyopes spp.) and braconid wasp (Apanteles spp.).
+These results conformed with the findings of Hradil et al.(2013), who reported the presence of coccinellid beetles in apple orchards.
+Similar findings for natural enemies were also reported by Biswas et al.(2020), who recorded ladybird beetle, coccinellid beetle and braconid wasp (Cotesia congregata ) in apple orchards of Meghalaya and Khursheed et al.(2021), who reported coccinellid beetles in the apple orchards of the Kashmir valley.
+Pollinators collected were 2 species of honey bee i.e, Apis cerana and Apis dorsata and the findings conformed with the results obtained by Raj et al.(2012) and Biswas et al.(2020), who reported honey bee as a major insect pollinator visiting apple flowers frequently.